nickrttn/real-time-web/README.md

 # A real-time web application built on Node.js

 A real-time web application built on Node.js.
 The application is a simple chat application used to explore [socket.io](https://www.npmjs.com/package/socket.io).
 Communication runs over websockets.
+You can see a live example of the application at [shrouded-caverns-20282.herokuapp.com](https://shrouded-caverns-20282.herokuapp.com).

 ## How to run it